gkdivya/EVA/12_TheDawnOfTransformers/VisualTransformers/README.md

 Objective is to explain Vision Transformers, Transformer-based architectures for Computer Vision Tasks as proposed in the paper [An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale](https://arxiv.org/abs/2010.11929) by Alexey Dosovitskiy, Lucas Beyer, Alexander Kolesnikov, Dirk Weissenborn, Xiaohua Zhai, Thomas Unterthiner, Mostafa Dehghani, Matthias Minderer, Georg Heigold, Sylvain Gelly, Jakob Uszkoreit, Neil Houlsby.

 Transformers have been the de-facto for NLP tasks, and CNN/Resnet-like architectures have been the state of the art for Computer Vision.
-Till date, researchers have tried using attention for Vision, but used them in conjunction with CNN.
 This paper mainly discusses the strength and versatility of vision transformers, as it kind of approves that they can be used in recognition and can even beat the state-of-the-art CNN.

 Following classes from [this](https://github.com/jeonsworld/ViT-pytorch/blob/main/models/modeling.py) implementation will be explained block by block: